 How to Determine Attitudes of Calico Cats

-There are many breed choices for a person who admires calico cats.
-The temperaments of some popular breeds that sport calico colors are described here as guides to choosing a calico cat with an appropriate attitude for your own personality and life style.
+There are many breed choices if you're a person who admires calico cats.
+Check out the temperaments of some popular breeds that sport calico colors so you can pick a calico cat with an attitude that will fit your own personality and lifestyle.

 American Shorthair Calico Attitudes

-The American Shorthair cat breed (also known as the domestic shorthair calico) is known for its gentle playfulness.
-It's an excellent cat for families with children.
-Along with its long-life and excellent health, it is known for being amiable even in the presence of dogs and children.
-It is relatively quiet.
-It is also an excellent mouser whose ancestors came to North America on ships to control the rat populations on shipboard.
+This breed is also an excellent mouser whose ancestors came to North America on ships to control the rat populations on shipboard.
 In general, these cats are affectionate with their families and are held in high regard as pets.
-American Shorthair cats like to be around people and enjoy being companions and lap cats.
+American shorthair cats like to be around people and enjoy being companions and lap cats.

 Maine Coon Calicos

-Maine Coon cats are sturdy felines that tolerate harsh winter conditions.
-Their predecessors came to the United States from Europe primarily as mousers, and they are excellent hunters to this day.
-Maine Coons have small voices in contrast to their larger than average bodies.
-Their personalities might be described as dog-like; they accompany their humans, but are not always lap cats.
+Their personalities might be described as dog-like because they like to accompany their humans wherever they go, but they're not always lap cats.
 Instead, they may prefer to remain close to their humans, sitting nearby.
-Maine Coons are late to mature and may not get their full growth until they are almost three years old.
+Maine coons are late to mature and may not get their full growth until they are almost three years old.
 This may lead their humans to underestimate their ultimate size and age.

 Japanese Bobtail Calicos